thesse1/webmethods-api-gateway-staging/README.md

 ## About this repository

 This repository provides assets/scripts for implementing the CI/CD solution for API Gateway assets and general configurations.
 The artifacts in this repository use the API Gateway Archive Service API (and other API Gateway Service APIs) for automation of the DevOps flow.
-The repository contains two sets of tenant-specific folders for playground environments and for real world environments.
+The repository contains two sets of tenant-specific folders for playground environments and for real-world environments.

 The repository has the following top-level folders:
   - bin: Windows batch script that exports/imports a defined set of API Gateway assets from/to CONFIG environment and stores the asset definition in file system
   - pipelines: Contains the Azure DevOps pipeline definitions and pipeline templates for deploying API Gateway assets on CONFIG, BUILD, DEV-INT, DEV-EXT, STAGE-INT, STAGE-EXT, PROD-INT and PROD-EXT environments, for exporting assets and for log purging
   - playground: Contains environment definitions, APIs, gateway configurations and Azure DevOps variable templates for playground environments
-  - realworld: Contains environment definitions, APIs, gateway configurations and Azure DevOps variable templates for real world environments
+  - realworld: Contains environment definitions, APIs, gateway configurations and Azure DevOps variable templates for real-world environments
   - utilities: Contains Postman collections for importing API Gateway assets, for preparing (cleaning) the BUILD environment, for preparing the API Gateway assets on BUILD for the target environment, for initializing API Gateway instances with environment-specific configurations, and for log purging

 The folders playground and realworld have the following sub-folders: